 Does Eastern have a history of racism?
 Last month for the MLK Celebration, I had the opportunity to even hear Mark Lee, a professor at EMU, talk about his experience as student body president during the ‘70s.
 As a Black man, his very own existence was threatened on numerous occasions.
 He had to deal with those things as a student and I see no difference now.

-According to the in 2017, law enforcement agencies reported that 4,832 single-bias hate crime offenses were motivated by race/ethnicity/ancestry.
+According to the FBI, in 2017, law enforcement agencies reported that 4,832 single-bias hate crime offenses were motivated by race/ethnicity/ancestry.
 Of those offenses, 48.8 percent were motivated by anti-Black or African-American bias.
 For decades, hate crimes have been known and prevalent on college campuses.
 Amid the widespread of social media, news and other media outlets that capture the visual elements, these incidents become publicized quickly.
 By failing to address students’ concerns after these situations, the trust dies and students suffer.

 If you feel the need to get involved, seek out organizations such as Black Student Union on social media @emu_bsu or President Shayler Richmond, and NAACP on social media @naacp_emu or President Kya Fordham.
 Get involved and see why these organizations are here to serve students.
 Our community is greater when we are truly unified and have a plan of action.
 We have voices and demand them to be heard.
 Fight for what’s right.